WPP-Public/Potato-ACE/src/ace/components/disclosure/README.md

 ### Disclosure controlled using custom event

 The button in this example is **not** a trigger button but is a button that instead dispatches the `ace-disclosure-toggle` custom event on the Dsiclosure.
 This implementation is only for demonstration purposes and trigger buttons should have the `ace-disclosure-trigger-for` attribute instead.
-The extra JavaScript used by this example is also shown below.
+The JavaScript used by this example is also shown below.

 ```html
 <button id="toggle-custom-event-btn">